CARICOM Single Market and Economy

 - The Free Movement of Capital: facilitates the movement of capital and eliminate any restrictions.

-- The Free Movement of Goods: facilitates the movement of goods via the removal of trade barriers, and to modernize national standards to ensure suitability of goods.
+- The Free Movement of Goods: facilitates the movement of good via the removal of trade barriers, and to modernize national standards to ensure suitability of goods.

-- The Free Movement of Skills/Labour: provides a hassle-free environment for the movement of people, to travel amongst CARICOM Member States to work without impediments.
-Additionally, in accordance with Article 46 of the RTC, to establish systems for accreditation and equivalency activities, andfacilitate the effective transfers of social security benefits.
+- The Free Movement of Skills/Labour: provides a hassle-free environment of people, to travel amongst CARICOM Members States to work without impediments.
+Additionally, in accordance with Article 46 of the RTC, to establish system for accreditation and equivalency activities, and facilitate the effective transfer of social security benefits.

-- The Right of Establishment: facilitates the establishment of businesses without restrictions.
+- The Right of Establishment: facilitates the establishment of business without restrictions.

 Movement of Skilled Nationals